okeeffed/developer-notes/manual/Kubernetes/EKS-Deploy-Stateful-EBS-App.md

 ```

 Using the dashboard or AWS console, we should now be able to confirm after the pod is ready that the volume has successfully attached to the pod.

+## Deployment vs StatefulSet by using storageclass for EBS